Protesters Call For Bill Gates To Be Arrested For Introducing ‘Clippy’ The Microsoft Office Assistant

 Graston said Clippy was “ten times” worse than COVID19.
 “COVID has infected a few million people.
 Clippy infected every fucking computer in the world between 1997 and 2004.

 “And you reckon this lockdown is bad.
 What about when your computer was locked down because it didn’t have enough working memory to cope with an animated cartoon character dancing all over your Word document.
 You’re mad about this coronavirus thing?
-Trust me, it’s nothing compared to a plucky paper clipping interrupting to ask you if you want help writing a letter”.
+Trust me, it’s nothing compared to a plucky paper clip interrupting to ask you if you want help writing a letter”.

 Graston said he remembers Clippy like it was yesterday.
 “I recall one time I was writing an important manifesto and the stupid paperclip pops up and says ‘It looks like you’re trying to link vaccinations to autism – do you want help determining the difference between you’re and your?’
 It was infuriating.